1. Seek emergency care

 Inject immediately at first sign of anaphylaxis.
 The injection cannot harm them if it is a false alarm, but could save their life.
 If the person has an anaphylaxis action plan from a doctor for injecting epinephrine and other emergency measures, follow it.

-Otherwise, if the person carries an epinephrine shot -- it's a good idea to always carry two shots -- or one is available:
+Otherwise, if the person carries an epinephrine shot -- it's a good idea to always carry two shots -- and one is available:

 - Inject epinephrine if the person is unable to.